Abhishek-Mali-Personal/sqlc-demo/README.md

 - Down functionality is added to drop the migration created.
 - DB created for migration and for performing sql queries are different as migrator library needs DB of database/sql library and query needs pgx/v5 DB for performing any operations.
 - Both DB And Migrator are closed for cleanup process and as of good practice to do so.
-- An Example to create and retrieve example is implemented to display the simple working.
+- An Example to create and retrieve lookup is implemented to display the simple working.